quic-mtuttle/aimet/Docs/featureguide/adaround.rst

         .. container:: tab-heading

             Load the model for AdaRound.
-In this code example, we will use MobileNetV2
+In the following code example, the model is MobileNetV2.

         .. literalinclude:: ../snippets/tensorflow/apply_adaround.py
             :language: python